-How does a protected accumulation strategy help mitigate these risks?
+How does a secured income strategy help mitigate these risks?

 Owning a deferred variable annuity with a GLWB enables you to transfer some of the key risks faced in retirement to the insurance company that issues the annuity.
 Among the potential benefits:

 - Lifetime income stream.
-The guarantees offered by GLWB products ensure income for the life of the annuity contract owner as well as the life of his/her spouse (if optional coverage is selected), even if the annuity's account balance is exhausted because of a combination of market performance and income withdrawals.
+The guarantees offered by GLWB products ensure income for the life of the annuity contract owner as well as the life of his or her spouse (if optional coverage is selected), even if the annuity's account balance is exhausted because of a combination of market performance and income withdrawals.
 These guarantees help to address longevity risk.

 - Guaranteed income.
 The income produced by this investment won’t go down if the market performs poorly.
 This feature helps protect against sequence‐of‐returns risk.
 Remember, you are insuring your income, not your account value, the latter of which will still fluctuate with changing market conditions.

 - Upside growth potential.
 While you’re protecting your income needs against downside market risk, you may still benefit if the market goes up.
 Most GLWB products allow for potential increases in their guaranteed income in a rising market.
 These increases are also protected against future market declines.
 Once your income experiences an increase, it cannot be reduced because of any subsequent poor market performance.

 - Additional investment confidence.
-"The use of a protected accumulation strategy may help conservative investors feel comfortable with a little more risk and, thus, the potential for higher longer-term returns into their portfolios," says Tim Gannon, vice president of product management at Fidelity Investments Life Insurance Company.
+"The use of a secured income strategy may help conservative investors feel comfortable with a little more risk and, thus, the potential for higher longer‐term returns into their portfolios," says Tim Gannon, vice president of product management at Fidelity Investments Life Insurance Company.

 What type of investor might it be right for?